viet34tqc/notebook/technical-terms.md

 ## Object reference (reference) in JS

 <https://www.aleksandrhovhannisyan.com/blog/javascript-pass-by-reference/#object-references-are-pointers>
 'Object references' in JavaScript are really pointers.
-A pointer is a variable that—instead of directly storing a primitive value like an int, bool, float, or char—stores the memory address where some data lives
+A pointer is a variable that instead of directly storing a primitive value like an int, bool, float, or char, it stores the memory address where some data lives

 ## RESTful API: